Post

 CI/CD Practical Guide (Part 2): Comprehensive Guide to Using and Building GitHub Actions and Self-hosted Runners

-A comprehensive introduction to how GitHub Actions and Self-hosted Runners work, along with a step-by-step tutorial.
+A complete guide to understanding how GitHub Actions and Self-hosted Runners work, along with step-by-step usage tutorials.

 CI/CD Practical Guide (Part 2): Comprehensive Guide to Using and Building GitHub Actions and Self-hosted Runners